COVID-19 vs. the Flu

-Influenza (the flu) and COVID-19, the illness caused by the new coronavirus, are both infectious respiratory illnesses.
+Influenza (the flu) and COVID-19, the illness caused by the pandemic coronavirus, are both contagious respiratory illnesses, meaning they affect your lungs and breathing, and can be spread to others.
 Although the symptoms of COVID-19 and the flu can look similar, the two illnesses are caused by different viruses.

 Lisa Maragakis, M.D., M.P.H., senior director of infection prevention at Johns Hopkins, explains how the flu and COVID-19 are similar and how they are different.

 - Both illnesses can cause fever, cough, body aches, and sometimes vomiting and diarrhea (especially in children).
 Learn more about COVID-19 symptoms.

 - Both flu and COVID-19 can be asymptomatic, mild, severe or even fatal.

 How It Spreads

 - Both the flu and COVID-19 spread in similar ways.
 Droplets or smaller virus particles from a sick person can transmit the virus to other people nearby.
 The smallest particles may linger in the air, and another person can inhale them and become infected.